 You still can have dental implants if you have bone loss.
 In Alderley Dental, we recommend to have Cone Bean Computed Technology (CBCT) 3D scan to find out how much bone and to assist precisely plan placement of your dental implant.

 If there is not enough bone due to bone loss, we use Swiss made Deproteinized Bovine bone mineral (Bio-Oss), which has a structure similar to human cancellous bone and has the ability to enhance bone formation.
 Then titanium implant can be fully integrated in the jaw bone.
 Dr Robert Zhang can explain any question if you have any concern.

 Are Tooth Implants Right for You in Brisbane?

-Our gentle dentists will assess the suitability of dental implants for your situation and discuss the advantages and disadvantages.
-They will also explain the process, costs and alternatives to dental implants.
+Dr Robert Zhang will assess the suitability of dental implants for your situation and discuss the advantages and disadvantages.
+He will also explain the process, costs and alternatives to dental implants.